 - A new modern, purpose-designed health facility for the people of Buller in Westport

-- Mental health support for all Year 1-8 kids in Canterbury through our Mana Ake programme
+- Mental health support for all Year 1-8 children in Canterbury and Kaikoura through our Mana Ake programme

 - New mental health facilities for Hillmorton in Christchurch

-- Purchase of land for the new Dunedin Hospital, fast-tracking outpatient and day surgery building
+- Rebuild of Dunedin Hospital, including the fast-tracking of an outpatient and day surgery building

-- A funding boost for small community-run Maniototo Hospital to help with a long-awaited rebuild
+- Funding boost for small community-run Maniototo Hospital in Ranfurly to help with a long-awaited rebuild

 - Two new air ambulances